tshepang/blog-movies/content/movies/Nightcrawler.rst

-The movie is overall well-made and got a story that feels fresh, and one that's seldom told: people taking videos footage of gruesome events.
+The movie is overall well-made and got a story that feels fresh, and one that's seldom told: people taking video footage of gruesome events.
 The scene that culminates in a police car chase is intense and feels realistic; great direction and camerawork.